-Step 1: right click drive D and select "Resize/Move Volume", in the pop-up window, drag left border towards right or enter an amount in Unallocated space before.
+Step 1: right click D: drive and select "Resize/Move Volume", in the pop-up window, drag left border towards right or enter an amount in the box of Unallocated space before.

-Step 2: right click drive C and select "Resize/Move Volume", drag right border towards right in the pop-up window to combine the Unallocated space.
+Step 2: right click C: drive and select "Resize/Move Volume", drag right border towards right in the pop-up window to combine this Unallocated space.

 Step 3: click Apply on top left to execute.
 (All operations before this step only work in virtual mode.)

-No software can expand C drive with free space in another separated disk, if there is not enough free unused space on the same disk, follow the step to clone this disk to a larger one with NIUBI Partition Editor.
+No software can expand C drive with free space in another separate disk, if there is not enough free space on the same disk, follow the step to clone this disk to a larger one and extend C drive with extra disk space.

-How to extend C drive volume in VMware/Hyper-V
+4. How to extend C drive for VM in VMware/Hyper-V

-If there is not enough free space in a disk, it is much easier if you use VMware or Hyper-V virtual machine.
+If there is not enough free space on the system disk, it is much easier if you use VMware or Hyper-V virtual machine.
 Firstly, follow the steps below to increase size of the virtual disk:

-After that, additional space will be shown as Unallocated on the end of original virtual disk.
-Then follow steps above to extend C drive for Windows 7 virtual machine.
+After that, additional space will be shown as Unallocated at the end of original virtual disk.
+Then follow steps above to extend C drive with Unallocated space for Windows 7 virtual machine.
 Besides shrinking, moving, extending and copying disk partitions, NIUBI Partition Editor helps do many other operations.